emuskardin/Train-RNN-on-Regural-Langauges/README.md

-# Train RNN to recognize regular languages
+# Train RNNs to recognize regular languages

 This repository contains minimal code which can be used to train RNN (plain, GRU, LSTM) to recognize regular languages.
 It also provides a method of extracting regular languages form trained RNNs using active automata learning.